 - In a large mixing bowl, whisk the flour, sugar, baking powder and salt.
 Set aside.

-- In a medium bowl, combine the wet ingredients.
-Start off with a cup of starter and whisk in the heavy cream.
+- In a medium bowl, combine the sourdough discard and heavy cream.
 Mix until fully incorporated.

 - Add in the egg and vanilla extract and continue to whisk it all together.